 - Your data can be qualified, using internal and external reference standards.
 You obtain the most accurate result by analyzing each sample in triplicate.
 This means that each sample is analyzed as 3 individual samples all the way from hydrolysis through data calculation.
 To determine the precision and the accuracy of the test you use protein standard solutions in each batch analysis.
 Adding an internal standard amino acid (e.g. Sarcosine or Norleucine) to each sample makes it possible to correct changes in reagent stability and HPLC flow rate [1-3].

-How do we perform Amino acid analysis at Alphalyse?
+How do we approach protein concentration determination at Alphalyse?

 Figure: HPLC separation of amino acids for identification and quantification